jcpaik/erdos-tuza-valtr/README.md

 Our proof also generalizes to a purely combinatorial model of convexity.

 ## Formalization
-The folder `src` contains the Lean 3 source files.
+The folder `ErdosTuzaValtr` contains the Lean 4 source files.
-The main theorem $E(n, 4, n) \leq \binom{n-1}{2} + 2$ is stated and verified as `theorem main` in the file `main/main.lean`.
+The main theorem $E(n, 4, n) \leq \binom{n-1}{2} + 2$ is stated and verified as `theorem main` in the file `Main/Main.lean`.
-Note that the cups-caps theroem is also shown in the file `main/cap_cup.lean`.
+Note that the cups-caps theroem is also shown in the file `Main/CapCup.lean`.

 For the minimal set of definitions required for stating the main theorem, we refer to the following files.
-- `config/defs.lean` for the combinatorial model of convexity and
+- `Config/Defs.lean` for the combinatorial model of convexity and
-- `lib/list/defs.lean` for the definitions related to a list
+- `Lib/List/Defs.lean` for the definitions related to a list

 The rest are only required for the proof of the main theorem.
-The directories `config`, `etv`, and `main` loosely corresponds to Section 2, Section 3 & 4, and Section 5 of the manuscript respectively.
+The directories `Config`, `Etv`, and `Main` loosely corresponds to Section 2, Section 3 & 4, and Section 5 of the manuscript respectively.